 When I pour the rum into my glencairn glass, I noticed the rum displayed as a dark coppery brown liquid which when tilted and twirled released rather fat droplets of rum which slowly ambled back down the inside of that glass.
 These fat legs indicate a relative sweetness from added sugar, and the dark colour is an indication of caramel colouring.

 The initial aroma from the glass is very pleasant.
 A candied sweetness reminiscent of Butterscotch and/or Rum & Butter Lifesaver candies rises into the breezes.
 Within that candied aroma I sense the spiciness of cinnamon, cloves, and cardamom as well as perhaps a touch of orange zest.
 There are obvious vanilla notes, a very light indication of treacle and hints of tobacco and oak which appear only after the glass sits for a few minutes.

 In the Mouth 51/60

 The rum brings an interesting dichotomy across the palate.
 My first impression is one of butterscotch sweetness which is quickly followed by an aggressive spiciness which seems full of cinnamon with scattered bits of clove.
 A strong vanilla presence and light indications of charred treacle seem to bridge that gap between the sweet and the spice giving the rum a nice balanced flavour profile.
 I sense that there is more going on than cinnamon, cloves, ginger and vanilla.
 However, whatever other spices may or may not be in the mix are used in a judicious manner such that they are hard to discern individually.
 Or it could simply be that a light flavour of oak barrel aging lies underneath giving me this added sense of complexity.

 Because this is a spiced rum, I immediately tried a little spiced rum and cola in my glass.
 I was quite pleased that some of that aggressive spiciness within the rum pushed through the cola giving this simple bar drink a welcome spicy ‘oomph’.
-I also mixed the spiced rum with ginger ale and found even more enjoyment, and then I went out on a limb and created my own short cocktail (see recipe below).
+I also mixed the spiced rum with fruit juice and ginger ale and found even more enjoyment, and then I went out on a limb and created my own short cocktail (see recipe below).